vedant14/vedant14.github.io/docs/index.md

 ### Under-graduate Engineer
 <span class="caption">[2013-2017]</span>\
 Well.
-If you are an Indian with a knack for maths, you will invariably find yourself in an engineering school at some point of your life.
+If you are an Indian with a knack for maths, you will invariably find yourself in an engineering school at some point in your life.
 This is a non-negotiable treaty that we signed with our parents I suppose.
-Anyway, I got to <span class="underline">build a car here </span>, an actual human-size car!
+Anyway, I got to <span class="underline">build a car here</span>, an actual human-size car!
 So no-complaints.